sfu-cmpt340/Stone-See/README.md

-# SFU CMPT 340 Kidney Net
-This repository is a template for your CMPT 340 course project.
-Replace the title with your project title, and **add a snappy acronym that people remember (mnemonic)**.
+# STONE-SEE

-STONE-SEE is a deep learning-powered system designed to automatically detect kidney stones from CT scan images, delivering accurate and efficient diagnostic support for healthcare professionals.
+STONE-SEE is a deep learning-powered system designed to automatically detect kidney stones from CT scan images, delivering accurate and efficient diagnostic support for healthcare professionals

 ## Important Links